triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 - Covering for someone or someone is covering for you
 - As living SOPs that can be reviewed with monitors, sponsors, or IRBs

 You are never locked into using the Designer.
-You can use it to get started and switch to your old way of working:
+We don't save any data that you can't simply copy to your own documents.
+You can use it to get started and switch to your old way of working easily.
+Simply copy and paste from the saved document into Word or Excel any of:
-- Simply copy and paste the description and table view of the schedule from the saved document into Word or Excel
+- The description and table view of the schedule
-- Simply copy and paste the checklist from the saved document into Word or Excel and manually change it
+- The checklist and all it's details
+- The patient visit history
+- The staff availability

-- We're working on generating excel versions of the schedule and it's charts which you can then manually change
+We're working on generating excel versions of the schedule and it's charts which you can then manually change.

+Our mission is for you to never want to stop using the Designer.
+We believe the Designers built-in understanding of clinical trials makes our guided editing faster than any other way to setup things needed for your site.
+It's just the beginning and we're constantly adding as we learn other ways to make doing the work of the study easier.